+T) Duties and Powers of A.S.
+Advisor:

+- 1) Work with the Voting Membership to create an annual report for Student Initiated Recruitment and Retention Programs. - 2) Work with the Voting Membership to develop and implement an annual evaluation of the Committee. - 3) Attend all Committee meetings when possible or submit a written update. - 4) Update the Committee on administratively run campus recruitment and retention programs and campus climate. - 5) Establish and maintain relationships with community members and organizations to assist the Committee to develop programs.

+- 6) Provide assistance to student organizations when needed. - 7) Maintain office hours for consultation, and provide this information to the Committee.

+U) Meetings:

+- 1) General meetings shall be held weekly during the academic year. - 2) In the case that no meeting shall be held, the Co-Presidents will advise S.I.R.R.C. members in an appropriate manner ahead of time. - 3) All meetings shall be open to all interested students, staff, and faculty members. - 4) Officer meetings will be held only if necessary, this is up to the discretion of the elected members of S.I.R.R.C..
+Officer meetings are to discuss Committee updates, officer updates, any questions, concerns, issues, and current or future projects.

+V) Voting:

-- 5) Attend all of the Committee's weekly general meetings, and, if necessary, attend all of the Committee's weekly officer meetings. - T) Duties and Powers of A.S.
-Advisor: - 1) Work with the Voting Membership to create an annual report for Student Initiated Recruitment and Retention Programs. - 2) Work with the Voting Membership to develop and implement an annual evaluation of the Committee. - 3) Attend all Committee meetings when possible or submit a written update. - 4) Update the Committee on administratively run campus recruitment and retention programs and campus climate. - 5) Establish and maintain relationships with community members and organizations to assist the Committee to develop programs. - 6) Provide assistance to student organizations when needed. - 7) Maintain office hours for consultation, and provide this information to the Committee. - U) Meetings: - 1) General meetings shall be held weekly during the academic year. - 2) In the case that no meeting shall be held, the Co-Presidents will advise S.I.R.R.C. members in an appropriate manner ahead of time. - 3) All meetings shall be open to all interested students, staff, and faculty members. - 4) Officer meetings will be held weekly.
-Officer meetings are to discuss Committee updates, officer updates, any questions, concerns, issues, and current or future projects. - V) Voting: - 1) It is required that the Committee must have quorum in order to vote for any and all allocations of money, and decisions concerning changes within the Committee.
-Quorum means having fifty percent plus one (50%+1) of the Committee's elected members present. - 2) Approval of money allocations and decisions regarding the committee shall be approved with a fifty percent plus one (50%+1) vote of the voting membership. - 3) To hold a closed session meeting, a two-thirds (2/3) majority vote of members present is required in accordance with the Brown Act. - 4) Out of courtesy, a presenter from a group that is requesting funding from S.I.R.R.C. should be asked to move out of the room for the vote concerning their funding request.
+- 1) It is required that the Committee must have quorum in order to vote for any and all allocations of money, and decisions concerning changes within the Committee.
+Quorum means having fifty percent plus one (50%+1) of the Committee's elected members present. - 2) To hold a closed session meeting, a two-thirds (2/3) majority vote of members present is required in accordance with the Brown Act. - 3) Out of courtesy, a presenter from a group that is requesting funding from S.I.R.R.C. should be asked to move out of the room for the vote concerning their funding request.
 Refer to the Committee's funding request policy procedures for more information.